 For the children of Zimbabwe, where there is only 1 teacher to every 38 – 40 primary school children, this kind of support is not possible.
 Classrooms are overcrowded with children eager to learn, yet teachers are unsupported, under-skilled and over-burdened.

 Now, can you imagine a classroom where each child has someone dedicated and committed to helping them succeed?
 Can you comprehend the difference it can make to a child’s life?
 We can, because this is exactly what happened in 2017 for a class of 20 Zimbabwean children, aged 9 – 14 years old, with a variety of learning disabilities.

 The helping hands?
 Our volunteers.

-In partnership with the African Lion and Environmental Research Trust and private game reserve, Antelope Park, we provide volunteer man-power in Zimbabwe to assist the teaching staff of Government-run school, Mkoba 4 Primary.
+In partnership with the African Lion and Environmental Research Trust and a private game reserve, we provide volunteer man-power in Zimbabwe to assist the teaching staff of Government-run school, Mkoba 4 Primary.